awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-linux.md

    EB CLI 3.7.8 (Python 3.4.3)
    ```

-To upgrade to the latest version, run the installation command again:
+To upgrade to the latest version, run the installation command again\.

 ```
 $ pip install awsebcli --upgrade --user